the-dwellers/Fyre/docs/Tweaks and Ideas.md

 - [ ] Harvest crops with hoe
 - [ ] Compass points to spawnpoint
 - [ ] Red screen on hit (Worldborder effect)

+## Land Protection

+With regards to the points made in [🐲 Aims and Thoughts](#%f0%9f%90%b2-aims-and-thoughts), a small summery of a protection system has been created.

+1. Protections are based on a block.
+This block will be at the centre of the claimed region.
+2. Players can join the protection by right-clicking on the block.
+	- Owners of the claimed region can manage allowed players by right-clicking the block, which opens a chestUI of player's heads.
+	- Players can only be a part of one claim
+	- A clam's power is defined by the amount of *active* players
+3. The protected area is a square originating from the block, with power defining the radius.
+4. Power changes smoothly, any changes to current or max power, take time to change.
+	- If a player leaves the claim and the max power decreases, the claim area does not instantly decrease to the new max.
+5. If a border collides with another border, that side will stop expanding.
+6. A particle effect and Toast, will define the edges of a claim.
+7. A claim is 256 blocks tall
+	- > 🐲 Not personally sure about this, however, most people are used to it.
+8. A decaying claim (shrinking) will decay previously claimed blocks.
+Effects include:
+	- Cracking stone bricks
+	- Forest Expanding
+	- Vines Spawning
+	- > 🐲 Any more ideas for making places look abandoned?

 ## 🐲 Aims and Thoughts